-Renault Kangoo Z.E. van reliability & safety
+Renault Kangoo E-TECH electric (2011-2021) reliability & safety rating

-Renault Kangoo Z.E. reliability & problems
+Renault Kangoo E-TECH electric reliability & problems

 Euro NCAP crash-tested the MPV version of the Kangoo diesel back in 2008 when it was first launched.
 It earned four stars for adult occupant protection, four stars for child safety and a two-star pedestrian safety score.
 Even by 2008’s standards, that wasn’t a brilliant result, and in today’s tougher test the Kangoo would be lucky to get a three-star score out of five.

 Due to the Kangoo’s age, clever kit such as autonomous emergency braking, lane-keeping assistance and blind-spot monitoring is unlikely to ever appear.
 Only the driver gets an airbag as standard – passenger and side bags are both optional – while cruise control with speed limiter and an engine speed limiter are both offered.
 Renault also offers security kit that’s designed to protect your van from attack.
-Deadlocks, lock shields, an alarm and dash cam are all available to help keep your Kangoo Z.E. secure.
+Deadlocks, lock shields, an alarm and dash cam are all available to help keep your Kangoo secure.

 - 1VerdictWith a wide choice of body styles, the Renault Kangoo electric is more versatile than its main rivals – although this version has now been discontinued and a replacement is coming soon

 - 2Range, battery & chargingDevelopments boosted the Renault Kangoo E-TECH's range since it first went on sale, but its charging speed is limited by modern standards